Q: Where are your books sold?

 Q: Do I need to read Night Stalker, Sunset Strip, or Shining Fury to follow the books that come after it?

 A: It wouldn’t hurt, but the side stories are exactly that – side stories meant to expand upon this world.
 That said, they are canon, did happen, and might be referenced in subsequent books.

 A: I’d call it neck and neck between Sally and Gan.
 Sally is awesome to write because looking through her eyes, it feels like there are no mountains that can’t be scaled, no enemy that can’t be told off, no blood that can’t be spilled…err anyway.
 Gan, well she’s just so much fun to write it almost feels like a crime.

 Q: How do you answer the charges that Bill’s a misogynist/homophobe/racist/puppy stomper/flag burner/potato hater etc etc?

 A: For some, this series is going to be offensive no matter which way you look at it.
 I make no apologies that this is foul-mouthed, politically incorrect humor.
 That being said, I don’t consider Bill Ryder to be any of those things.
 What is he then?
-He’s a bit of an immature jerk, sure, but above all else he’s a regular, imperfect, guy just trying to make his way through life (or death).
-If you’re looking for the perfect hero, infallible in his quest for justice, look elsewhere.
+He’s a bit of an immature jerk, sure, but above all else he’s a regular, imperfect, guy just trying to make his way through life (or death), and you, the reader, are in his head seeing all of his thoughts, both good and bad.
+If you’re seeking the perfect hero, infallible in his quest for justice, look elsewhere.
 If you’re looking for good, clean family fun with no naughty words or snarky banter … well, how did you even end up on this website to begin with???